Thanos420NoScope/things/cacheserver/README.md

-# Server and Client Setup Scripts
+# Cache Servers

 This project contains two scripts designed to automate the setup and configuration of cache servers and client machines for bandwidth effficiency.
+It is recommended to run those only on fresh proxmox containers.
+Scripts have not been tested in VMs and baremetal.

 ## Scripts